Research | Code | Communicating Science

 Moreover, during my postdoc at Donders Institute, I aimed at receiving pharmacological intervention training.
 To do so, I collaborated with Dr. Rick Helmich who is both a researcher and a neurologist at the Parkinson Centre Nijmegen, works on motor and cognitive problems in Parkinson’s Disease (PD) patients, using neuroimaging and physiological measures.
 In my collaboration with him, I assessed cognitive deficits in PD patients as a function of dopaminergic drug manipulation using fMRI and a double-blind, randomized, within-subject design.

-Postdoc at Johns Hopkins University (2021-present)
+Postdoc at Johns Hopkins University (2021-2024)

 Code on Github